Gajalakshmi (Orissa)

 Gajalakshmi

-Here the Goddess is holding a lotus in her upper hands.
-The elephants are standing on two independent columns topped by lotus.
+Here, the Goddess is holding a lotus in her upper hands.
+The elephants are standing on two independent columns topped by a lotus.
 A change from the conventional iconography The elephants are holding upturned pots of water in their trunk and doing ‘Abhishek’ (ritual bathing).

 For a more detailed discussion on the iconography, please see the blog on standing Gajalakshmi.